-AD – We were gifted a stay for the purpose of this blog post, all words and opinions are my own.
+AD – We were gifted a stay for the purpose of this blog post Family friendly rental cottage in the Cotswolds, all words and opinions are my own.

-As you enter the cottage you come straight into a spacious entrance hall which is used a dining room.
-Off to the right is a large kitchen which is well stocked with everything you could wish for with self catering accommodation.
+On entering the cottage you come straight into a spacious entrance hall which is used a dining room.
+A large kitchen is off to the right, which is well stocked with everything visitors could wish for.
 Alison and Paul the owners have obviously thought about what people would need.
-First off there is plenty of storage space for food and essentials, something we often find lacking in such properties.
+Because there is plenty of storage space for food and essentials, something we often find lacking in such properties.
 Not only that but there are sharp knives (my husbands bug bare) and all the cooking utensils you could need.

 Upstairs there are two good sized single bedrooms and a large double.
 Along with a family bathroom which has both a bath and a shower.
 The rooms have been thoughtfully put together.
 To keep with the Christmas theme each had Christmas bedding which was a lovely touch and the multi coloured towels were soft and fluffy.
 Again we found plenty of storage space.
 We did not use it, but there is also a travel cot, high chair and stair gates available should you require them.
 The kitchen is stocked with plastic plates, bowls and cups along with toddler cutlery.
 All making it very convenient if you are travelling with a young family.

 Gables Cottage is located in the little Oxfordshire town of Ramsden.
 We didn’t get much of a chance to explore but it was peaceful and quiet.
 The village has a church which you can see from the cottage, very quintessentially English..
 There is also a pub less than 100 yards away.
 Based in a residential area there is parking for two cars on a driveway.
-The front garden has been landscaped and to the side there is a little alfresco dining area.
+The front garden is landscaped and has an alfresco dining area to the side.
 Unfortunately with the weather as it is we didn’t get a chance to use it.
 However I can imagine in the Summer it being a lovely place to sit, to eat and relax with a glass of wine.

-In the lounge there is a large box and folder full of information about the property itself but also for things to do in the local area.
-The folder has several different walking routes, as well as details of local supermarkets, restaurants, petrol stations etc. The box has lots of different promotional leaflets for various attractions in the local area.
+In the lounge there is a large box and folder full of information about the property itself therefore lots of things to do in the local area.
+Most importantly there were details of several different walking routes, as well as details of local supermarkets, restaurants, petrol stations etc. The box has lots of different promotional leaflets for various attractions in the local area.
 We had already planned to visit Blenhiem Palace and the Cotswold Wild Animal Park both of which are only twenty minutes away from the cottage.
 If we hadn’t then there would of been plenty of things we could have done with the boys.